joelburget/website/posts/healthy-hackathon.md

 A lot of thought has been poured into the content and structure of Khan Academy and its pedagogy.
 We wanted to create a tight mapping between the original website and the game so we could reuse as much of that work as possible.

 * The entire game corresponds to a mission on KA.
 I think we used [sixth grade math](https://www.khanacademy.org/mission/cc-sixth-grade-math).
-* Skills on KA and spells in KhanQuest are equivalent.
+* Skills on KA (e.g. finding the area of a polygon) and spells in KhanQuest are equivalent.
-    + Learning and mastering spells in the game should transfer to KA.
+    + Learning and mastering spells in the game should transfer to progress on KA.
     + Different subjects correspond to different types of spells.
 Sixth grade math includes some arithmetic (arcane spells), geometry (fire), and algebra (frost).
-To complete the game you need to master all of them.
+To complete the game you need to master all of them, just like you need to learn each branch of math to complete sixth grade.
 * Practice tasks and random encounters are equivalent.
+    + They're focused on a single skill, on KA you would earn "practiced" while in the game you could learn a new spell.
     + Right now there's a 1/20 chance of a random encounter *on every step* in the levels that include them.
 You could encounter ten creatures on a level or none.
 We should find a better mechanic so the encounters are more regular (i.e. you have a random encounter every 20 +/- rand(5) steps).
 * Mastery tasks and boss battles are equivalent.
     + You need to context switch between different skills / use different spells.